michaeljoseph/cookiemonster/cookiemonster.md

 **0.2**

 The more language you see, the less appetite you have for religious wars.

-DevError: Only using tools written in languages that you like is not necessary.
+`DevError`: Only using tools written in languages that you like is not necessary.

 Sometimes you can just be the user of a piece of software.
-Programmers make
+Programmers make _the_ _worst_ users.

+Don't judge a language by the first time you tried and didn't like it.

+PHP / Java / Perl / `your_favourite_whipping_language` implementations are running the Internet as we (I) speak.

 ---
+class: center, middle
 # i ![heart](https://github.global.ssl.fastly.net/images/icons/emoji/heart.png?v5) CLIs
 ???
-**0.3**
+**0.3.0**

-Many times, as I'm in the middle of telling someone about this amazing new cli tool I discovered...
+Many times, as I'm in the middle of telling someone about this amazing new CLI tool I've discovered and starred...

 ---
 background-image: url(resources/butterfly.gif)